danielrherber/control-engineering-examples/README.md

 	- Validated version is ``R2022b`` but likely compatible with recent older versions
 	- *[CSU-only installation instructions]* [https://www.engr.colostate.edu/ets/matlab/](https://www.engr.colostate.edu/ets/matlab/)
 	- Required toolboxes:
+		- Control System Toolbox
+		- Simulink
+		- Simulink Control Design
+		- Robust Control Toolbox
-		- ?Symbolic Math Toolbox
+		- System Identification Toolbox
-		- ?Optimization Toolbox
+		- Symbolic Math Toolbox
-		- ?Global Optimization Toolbox
+		- Optimization Toolbox
 1. Open an example of interest and run the example
 	- Examples might have some combination of generated command window text and figures
 1. *[Optional]* Run [test_examples.m](test_examples.m) to verify that all examples work
 	- You will need to make sure all project files are in your path
-	- There are some required user inputs as well (simple ``Enter`` commands will suffice)
+	- There are some required user inputs as well (simply select something or press ``Enter``)
+	- If you see an error, first make sure that you have all the toolboxes listed above installed